C3-UC3M/c3-web/docs/user_docs/matlab.md

 ## Configuring Jobs
-Prior to submitting the job, various scheduler flags can be assigned, such as queue, e\-mail, walltime, etc.  \[*Only YYY is required OR None of these are required.*\]
+Prior to submitting the job, various scheduler flags can be assigned, such as queue, e\-mail, walltime, etc.

 ```matlab
 % REQUIRED